srobo/website/_posts/2019-04-09-sr2019-tlc-crowned-champion.md

 The Final
 ---------

 Student Robotics 2019 concluded with an intense match between [Peter Symonds College](https://www.psc.ac.uk/), [Hampton School](https://hamptonschool.org.uk/) and [Lady Eleanor Holles School](https://www.lehs.org.uk/), [The Ladies' College](http://www.ladiescollege.com/), and [Hills Road Sixth Form College](http://www.hillsroad.ac.uk/).
 Hampton and Lady Eleanor Holles School were quick off the mark pushing their tokens into the scoring zones.
-Hill's Road soon followed, quickly shifting their tokens across the arena.
+Hills Road soon followed, quickly shifting their tokens across the arena.
 Peter Symonds's robot slowly moved 4 of their tokens into a single scoring zone before unfortunately flipping onto its back.
 Meanwhile, The Ladies' College quietly moved towards the edge of the volcano and launched a token directly into the Caldera.

 <!-- Video of Final -->
 <iframe